anshula/lean4-metaprogramming-walkthrough/README.md

 lake exe walkthrough --output _out/walkthroughsite
 ```

-The correct html feels should be in `_out/examples/demosite` now.
+The correct html files should be in `_out/examples/demosite` now.
 To run the server for the website.
 ```haskell
 python3 -m http.server 8800 --directory _out/walkthroughsite
 ```